 As you may suspect, that picture is not ‘shopped beyond simple filters.
-That is Laura’s actual arm.
+That is Laura’s real arm.
 The screen accurate prosthetic arm was designed and built by Atlanta-based designer Michelle Sleeper.
-Cosplay accuracy, though how eerily close it is to the original, is not why I asked Laura to join me for today’s post.
-I chose her for her beautifully written tumblr post on Furiosa and what she stands for, as well as Laura’s intense personal connection/ with the biggest badass in post-apocalyptic cinema.
+Cosplay accuracy, though how eerily close her costume is to the original, is not why I asked Laura to join me for today’s post.
+I chose her for her beautifully written Tumblr post on Furiosa and what she stands for, as well as Laura’s intense personal connection/ with the biggest badass in post-apocalyptic cinema.

 This attitude towards resources extends to everything considered fertile or life sustaining — even human beings.
 Women are literally used as cattle, their bodies used and owned for milk and babies.
-Joe’s wives’ are locked into metal chastity belts.
+Joe even keeps his wives locked into metal chastity belts.
 Any man free of mutation or disease is tattooed like a prescription bottle, caged, and used as a self-replenishing blood bag.

 Everyone else either wastes away outside Joe’s compound waiting for the promise of water, or drives and fights as a War Boys – flailing their short existence through the dust in the hopes that Joe will “witness” them as human beings worthy enough for a place next to him.
 Furiosa and Joe’s wives, however, have a very different idea as they escape on a trade run in search of the “green place” — Furiosa’s childhood home.

 The next few paragraphs are spoilers if you haven’t seen Fury Road, by the way.